guilhermealbm/guilhermealbm/README.md

 # Hi there 👋

-I'm Guilherme, a software engineer from Brazil, currently based in Berlin.
+I'm Guilherme, a software engineer from Brazil, currently based in Dublin.

 I work mostly with Android and Kotlin, and I enjoy building software that is useful, simple, and pleasant to use.